raspberrypilearning/tree-life-simulator/en/step_1.md

 ## Introduction

-Use Scratch to create a simulation that shows how varying the way an area of land is managed and altering amounts of deforestation will impact trees, wildlife, and the environment.
+Use Scratch to create a simulation that shows the impact of land management and deforestation on trees, wildlife, and the environment.

 This project focuses on three of the United Nations Sustainable Development Goals: